jbardon/social-network-course/README.md

 ## We are social network

-Like it said in RRRrrr!!!, a Frensh movie :
+Like it said in RRRrrr!!!, a French movie :

 > We are a tribe!
 You are a tribe!
 I am a tribe!. -- RRRrrrr!!!